Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 - A display on the shopping cart alerting the user to how many items they have in their cart

-- The completion of the review model, and mood models
+- The completion of the mood model with features on the front end, such as icons displayed beside each product showing their 'mood'

 <br>
 <br>